 A graduate student should avoid taking a grade of "I" (incomplete) for any course.
 The student may be allowed any duration of time up to one year to complete the incomplete work and receive an official grade.
 The length of time for the extension is determined by the course instructor.
-If the "I" grade is not replaced with a final grade within one year of the official end of the course, it will automatically become an "E" (failing) grade.
+If the "I" grade is not replaced with a final grade within one year of the official end of the course, it will automatically become an "E" grade.
+It is the student's responsibility to adhere to the deadlines provided by the instructor, to complete necessary paperwork, and to monitor the status of the grade.